kfcampbell/kfcampbell.github.io/_posts/2020-06-09-go-allocators.markdown

 }
 ```

-Now let's get a little wild with Mr. Pike's `new` keyword:
+Now let's take the `new` keyword for a spin:

 ```go
 package main